ctoec/data-collection/src/entity/README.md

 - Removing enum values will always require a migration, as any data referencing that enum value would need to be cleaned up.
 - Renaming enum key will require a migration, to update data referencing the old key to have the new key value, but this is not expected to happen frequently.

-### Triple booleans

-We needed to make it possible for a user to indicate that a boolean value was not going to be supplied.
-Since "undefined" in all other cases means that a user has not supplied any information, undefined still indicates that a user has not entered anything in the field, and null is used to indicate that a value will not be supplied.

 ### Creating migrations

 Migrations are automatically applied by app on startup,